 Of course, the easiest (and most efficient) strategy is to work with an experienced response scribe from Shout About Us, who will ensure that your customers receive friendly, custom, on-brand replies within 24 hours of rating or reviewing your restaurant.
 No matter how many locations you manage or how many time zones your business covers, our dedicated team of responders has you covered.

 See why Jersey Mike’s and thousands of other restaurants and businesses choose to work with our review response service.
 Contact us online today, or request a demo for your restaurant.
-We serve multi-location brands, along with agencies and resellers throughout the U.S.
+We serve digital agencies and brands in the restaurant industry throughout the U.S.

 Emily Homrok is a freelance copywriter with more than seven years of writing experience.
 She joined the Shout About Us team as a content strategist in 2020.